What is Supportive Care ABA?

 Individual Progress and Goals

-One of the primary aims of ABA therapy is to help individuals with ASD reach their full potential and live their most independent lives.
+One of the primary aims of ABA therapy is to help individuals with ASD reach their full potential and live their more independent lives.
 The treatment plan and expected outcomes are tailored to each individual's unique needs and goals.
 The therapy focuses on breaking down complex skills into smaller, teachable steps, allowing individuals to learn at their own pace and make progress towards specific objectives.
 By providing targeted interventions, ABA therapy empowers individuals to develop essential skills, such as communication, social interactions, and functional abilities.

 Impact on Daily Living Skills